Benefits of Solar Energy

 How much money could I save by going solar in Columbus?

-How common is solar energy in Columbus?
+Is solar energy common in Columbus?

 How long does it take to pay back a solar loan in Columbus?